pdivya26/Demand-Forecasting/README.md

 # Demand Forecasting

-This project focuses on predicting the demand for retail products using machine learning models like **Random Forest**, **XGBoost**, and **Gradient Boosting**.
+This project focuses on predicting the demand for retail products using machine learning models like **Random Forest**, **XGBoost**, and **Gradient Boosting** with a Streamlit UI.
 It aims to support better inventory planning and minimize stockouts or overstock.

 ## Features